igorkry/tnt4j-streams/README.md

  defined for that field in stream parser configuration or value was not resolved by parser from RAW activity data. **NOTE:** it is recommended to use it for **DEBUGGING** purposes only.
 For a production version of your software, remove this property form stream parser configuration.
 Default value - `false`.
 (Optional)
  * `ActivityDelim` - defining activities delimiter symbol used by parsers.
-Value can be one of: `EOL` - end of line or `EOF` - end of file/stream.
+Value can be one of: `EOL` - end of line, or `EOF` - end of file/stream.
 Default value - `EOL`.
 (Optional)

     sample: